Free Initial Assessment

 There may be some other good reason to set aside a CCJ, which is at the discretion of the Judge.

-If you wish to apply to set aside a default judgment it is advisable to contact a solicitor immediately.
+If you want to set aside a default judgement, contact a debt solicitor immediately.ย

 If a default judgment is set aside the Defendant is then able to defend the Claim.
 The Court will then decide the case unless the Parties agree a resolution between them.